-There are a few secrets packed into the new AirPods Pro with USB-C
+There are a few secrets packed into Apple's AirPods Pro with USB-C

 Updates to most AirPods

 Coming in iOS 17 and the other fall 2023, Apple software updates bring a new feature to any app using the Apple CallKit.
-When you’re using an app like Facetime, WhatsApp or the Apple Phone app, you will be able to mute/unmute yourself by pressing on the stem during a call.
+When you’re using an app like Facetime, WhatsApp or the Apple Phone app, you’ll be able to mute/unmute yourself by pressing on the stem during a call.
 This means that you’ll now need to doubt tap to hang up.

-This is a smaller update, but Apple expects it to be widely used since so many people spend time in meetings with their AirPods.
+This is a minor update, but Apple expects it to be widely used since so many people spend time in meetings with their AirPods.

+All of our Apple fall hardware event content can be found here.